Decoding the YouTube algorithm, for fun and profit

 The takeaway?
 Try to avoid session ending penalties.
 So maybe don’t put social links on every video, and don’t sell something on each video.
 Spread it out, do it for only a few of your videos.
 Have a great reason to do it.

-One of the reasons live streaming gamers The reason gamers send their viewers to ‘raid’ someone else’s channel (start watching a friends channel) when they are done streaming, is to get the credit for extending a session, and to get the ending penalty on someone else’s channel.
+One of the reasons live streaming gamers conduct ‘raids’.
+A raid is when they send their viewers to watch and comment on someone else’s channel (usually a friends channel, or someone they want to promote) when they are done streaming.
+They do this to get the credit for extending a session, and to put the ending penalty on someone else’s channel.
+This does give exposure to newer or smaller channels so it is not done maliciously, but it is a smart move, taking into account the algorithm.

 3. Watch-Time Velocity